 - The seller doesn’t have control over the transferred goods.

-- There is a reasonable level of assurance regarding the collection of cash payment.
+- There is a reasonable level of assurance regarding the collection of cash payments.

-- The amount of revenue which is earned can be reasonably measured.
+- The amount of revenue that is earned can be reasonably measured.

 - Costs of revenue can be reasonably measured in the same period.

 The opposite of the revenue recognition principle is cash accounting.
 Cash accounting states that revenue should be recognized only when the cash is collected and not when the goods are sold.
 The revenue recognition principle, a part of accrual accounting, is superior to cash accounting.
 This superiority can be understood with the help of an example.

 Suppose Sam starts a new business of retailing t-shirts.
 He calculates that a t-shirt will cost him a total of $7.5.
 He plans to sell them at $10 each.
 On the first of April, he started the business and purchased 100 t-shirts.
 In the first month of his business, he sold all the 100 t-shirts to 100 different customers.
 Out of these 100 customers, 50 paid in cash, while the remaining 50 promised to pay in the next month.
 As Sam sits down on 30th April, using cash accounting, his calculations are as follows:

 Also Read: Cash Basis Accounting

 - Sales revenue (50 * 10) = 500